 How our painkiller rehabilitation programme works

-Our painkiller rehabilitation programme requires patients to move into our centre for the duration of treatment.
+Our painkiller rehabilitation programme requires clients to move into our centre for the duration of treatment.
 This means the ‘triggers of addiction’ are made unavailable.
-For instance patients have no access to painkillers during detoxification and subsequent psychological treatment.
+For instance clients have no access to painkillers during detoxification and subsequent psychological treatment.

 Painkiller detoxification programme